CloudLabsAI-Azure/Cloud-Native-Application/labguide/04-Scale-the-application-and-Validate-HA.md

    ![In the Workload view with the API deployment highlighted.](media/CNA-Ex4-task2-step2.png "API deployment is now healthy")

-1. In the **YAML** screen scroll down and change the following items:
+1. In the **YAML** screen, scroll down and change the following items:

    - Under the **spec** section add the following **ports (1)**.